-They may appear dry, are heavily built and can reach up to 20 centimetres in length.
+They may appear dry, are heavily built and can reach up to 20 centimetres long.

 Problems caused by cane toads

-- eating small reptiles, mammals, insects, birds and other amphibians
+- eating small reptiles, insects and other amphibians

 - displacing and out-competing native species for food and resources.

-Cane toads also transmit diseases including salmonella and can cause toxic illness or death to humans and domestic animals if venom is ingested or if their venom enters the eye.
+Cane toads also transmit diseases including salmonella.
+They can cause toxic illness or death to humans if venom is ingested or if their venom enters the eye.
 Symptoms include: